Sound of Charlotte Blog

 Whether, like us, it's a 20-year holiday tradition for you, or you're attending for the first time with your family, Magic of Christmas is sure to be full of memorable fun!
 Make it even better with these need-to-know tips to help enhance your experience.

-This year, we're shaking things up a bit and offering all 10 performances at Knight Theater - that's the newer theater on the Levine Center for the Arts campus at 430 S. Tryon St.
+This year, we're shaking things up a bit and holding performances at Knight Theater - that's the theater on the Levine Center for the Arts campus at 430 S. Tryon St.

 Know the players.